Biggest winter storm of season yet to unload travel-snarling snow, ice in Northeast

 Accumulating snow will fall on approximately 200,000 square miles of the interior Northeast with amounts topping a foot for some, and other hazards like ice and windswept rain will lead to significant travel disruptions.

-AccuWeather forecasters warn a storm system will deliver wintry weather to the Northeast and mid-Atlantic through the end of the week.
+AccuWeather forecasters warn a winter storm will bring accumulating snow, ice and wind-swept rain to the Northeast through the start of the weekend.

 The weather system that has unleashed an all-out blizzard in parts of the north-central United States and deadly tornadoes in the South is far from finished.
 Next up, it will take aim at the Northeastern states, where it will unleash the most widespread snowfall across the region yet this season late this week.
 A dangerous ice storm will unfold in some areas as rain, wind and coastal hazards pelt the Eastern Seaboard.